JustBlueDolphin/vehicle-names/README.md

     - `dlc.rpf\x64\data\lang`
 - Export the global.gxt2 to txt
 - It should be named global.txt
+- Move global.txt to Vehicle-names folder with the tool inside
 - Run the tool
 - Copy output to your selected car
 - Rename it to `vehicle_names`